-- Easy [Common Infected (CI) do 1 damage]
+Easy [CI do 1 damage]

 Normal [CI do 2 damage]

-- Advanced [CI do 5 damage]
+Advanced [CI do 5 damage]

 Expert [CI do 10 damage if they hit from the back, 20 if from the front]

 Start from Normal difficulty and work your way to the more difficult levels.
 Expert is when it becomes really difficult as you can only take a few hits before being incapped, so try to practice not getting hit before you venture into Expert mode.
 Do not get used to relying on the snipers in Campaign as there is a drastic drop in power when going into Realism.

 Realism Mode In Realism mode, there are no more helpful survivor outlines.
 You need to know where all your allies are, so communicate and stick together.
 Items are outlined only when you get very close to them.
 In addition, witches cannot no longer be crowned and Rescue Closets are gone.

 For Realism modes, body shots do little damage, headshots are the best way to kill infected.
 The Magnum and the M60 are the only firearms that can kill commons in one hit regardless of where you aim.
 Melee weapons also shine as they can kill many common infected in one hit.

 Preparing for Versus

 Playing campaigns will prepare you for versus, but only by a small extent.
 By playing the campaign mode you can learn the map layouts, how to kill zombies quickly and it also gives you some idea of how to handle special infected and tanks in versus (human players will use special infected and tanks with greater skill and coordination than the AI).
-Thus to prepare for versus you should focus on learning the alternate paths, possible areas for infected to spawn, areas where items can spawn, and also practice killing zombies as efficiently and quickly as possible while rushing through the map (preferably in lower difficulties like Normal/Advanced and only if the other players are able to rush).
+Thus, to prepare for versus you should focus on learning the alternate paths, possible areas for infected to spawn, areas where items can spawn, and also practice killing zombies as efficiently and quickly as possible while rushing through the map (preferably in lower difficulties like Normal/Advanced and only if the other players are able to rush).
 You should also practice shoving Hunters/Jockeys out of their jumps (known as deadstopping) as this will be a valuable skill in both campaign and in versus mode.

 Versus mode is equivalent to a normal difficulty campaign, but with smarter special infected and a 6,000 HP tank.
-Versus mode has a very different playstyle from the Realism-Expert mode; being good at Realism-Expert will not guarantee you success in versus, and vice versa as rushing is more popular in versus as opposed to taking it slow in either expert mode.
+Versus mode has a very different playstyle from the Realism-Expert mode.
+Being good at Realism-Expert will not guarantee you success in versus, and vice versa as rushing is more popular in versus as opposed to taking it slow in either expert mode.